Sonic-Battle-Lost-Memories/Sonic-Battle-Lost-Memories/README.md

-# Sonic Battle Tournament Edition
+# Sonic Battle: Lost Memories
 A fangame made in Godot 4.x inspired by Sonic Battle

 ## Disclaimer